What governors do

 - broader horizons

-- training and support in order to help you fulfil your duties and responsibilities
+- training and support to help you fulfil your duties and responsibilities

 -